Vital signs (temperature, respiratory rate, heart rate, blood pressure, oxygen saturation)

 CALL: a risk factor scoring system that scores patients based on four factors: comorbidities, age, lymphocyte count, and lactate dehydrogenase level.
 One study found that 96% of patients with low CALL scores did not progress to severe disease.

 COVID-GRAM: a web-based calculator that estimates the probability that a patient will develop critical illness and relies on the following 10 variables at admission: chest radiographic abnormality, age, hemoptysis, dyspnea, unconsciousness, number of comorbidities, cancer history, neutrophil-to-lymphocyte ratio, lactate dehydrogenase, and direct bilirubin.
 Additional validation studies, especially outside of China, are required.
+A retrospective cohort study was unable to fully validate the tool for predicting critical illness among hospitalized patients in Europe as it overestimated the risk in the highest-risk patients.

 COVID-19MRS: a rapid, operator-independent clinical tool that was found to objectively predict mortality in one retrospective cohort study.